· 3 min read

 Busan BIFF Toast

-The street toast Seoul eats one-handed, scaled up for a crowd standing still: a double patty, a layer of bulgogi or a cutlet, sold among the cinema neon of Busan's BIFF Square.
+The street toast Seoul eats one-handed, scaled up for a crowd with nowhere to be: double patty, bulgogi or cutlet, sold among the cinema neon of Busan's BIFF Square.

 At a glance